LelleAnd/ops/Doc/IDLCommandlineCompiler.md

   for build:    ALL, csharp, java for special:  mempool, jsonver(*), pyinit, pypack
                 (*) == Default enabled
+  for retain:   char  -> In generated C++, use 'char' for idl byte instead of 'uint8_t'

 ```
 ## Language specifics ##